Drayage vs Cartage: A Complete Overview

 Resources > Drayage vs Cartage: A Complete Overview

 Drayage is used to haul container freight over short distances, while cartage is used to move freight to multiple destinations in a targeted area.
-Learn more about the benefits and drawbacks of each.
+Learn more about the benefits and drawbacks of each method.

 Published: December 8, 2021

-As businesses seek to find the most efficient methods of moving their freight, the debate of whether to use drayage vs cartage continues.
+As businesses seek to find the most efficient methods to move their freight, the debate of when to use drayage vs cartage continues.
 While each of these services fulfills similar goals throughout the supply chain, the manner in which they do so differs.

 Read on to learn more about the differences between drayage and cartage, including the advantages and disadvantages of each.

-The major difference between drayage and cartage is the manner in which the shipping containers are handled once they’re received at the port.
+The major difference between drayage and cartage is the manner in which the shipping containers are handled once they’re received.
 To get a better picture of each of these services, let’s define them.

-Drayage services are used for short and efficient hauls.
-A chassis truck — a special flatbed that shipping containers are loaded directly onto — will drive to the port and pick up the freight in question.
+• Drayage Services: A chassis trailer — a special flatbed that can hold intermodal shipping containers — will drive to the port and pick up the freight in question.
 From there, the freight will be hauled a short distance (no more than 250 miles, but often much shorter) to either a warehouse or a distribution center.
+Specifically, this is an example of pier drayage, though other forms exist.

-In summation, the largest difference between the two services is that drayage moves an entire container a short distance so that it can continue on its journey, while cartage breaks a container shipment down into multiple loads to be transported.
+In summation, the largest difference between the two services is that drayage moves an entire container a short distance so that it can continue on its journey.
+Meanwhile, cartage breaks a container shipment down into multiple loads to be transported within a clearly defined area.

 The Pros And Cons of Drayage and Cartage

-Drayage and cartage are both important steps along the supply chain.
-While their methods may be different, they are both used to move goods over short distances, moving products from their port of entry, to their next destination.
+Drayage and cartage are important steps along the supply chain.
+While their methods may be different, they are both used to move goods over short distances to their next destination in the supply chain.
+To further illustrate their differences, we can examine the major advantages and disadvantages of each practice.

 Advantages and Disadvantages of Cartage

-In order to properly explain the benefits of cartage services, let’s take a look at an example of how it’s used.
+Let’s take a look at an example of how cartage is used.

-By using cartage services, you can haul a shipping container to a distribution center, warehouse or transload facility, and then load its contents onto several different trucks that will each deliver to different parts of the county.
-Cartage is great for large, heavily-populated metropolitan areas.
+A cartage service can haul a shipping container to a distribution center, warehouse or transload facility.
+The facility can then load those contents onto several trucks that will each deliver to different parts of the county.
+This highlights how effective cartage is for delivery in large, heavily-populated metropolitan areas.

-• The second is that cartage requires a large number of drivers.
+• The second is that cartage requires multiple drivers.
 In theory, these shipments will be LTL, meaning once the goods are unloaded from the container, they’ll share space on a truck with other merchandise.
-This shared use of trucks helps to assist in moving more freight using fewer drivers.
-This is a necessity because there are fewer drivers on the road than there were prior to the COVID-19 pandemic, and that’s not looking to change any time soon.
+This raises the chance of damage or delays in transit.

 Advantages and Disadvantages of Drayage

-Container drayage, as previously noted, is advantageous under normal circumstances.
-However, considering the current issues plaguing the global supply chain, its role has increased immensely.
 By definition, drayage serves as a link between short distances as part of a much larger freight movement.
-This helps move freight out of the port – eliminating congestion – and to a nearby location that can point each of the goods in the right direction.
+This helps move freight out of the port - reducing congestion - and to a nearby location for storage or distribution.

-Another benefit of drayage, at least relative to cartage, is that freight is handled much less.
-In fact, the freight inside the container likely won’t be handled at all from the time it’s loaded onto its ocean vessel to the point that it arrives at its final destination.
-The less freight is handled, the less likely it is to get damaged.
+A benefit of drayage, at least relative to cartage, is that the freight is handled much less.
+In fact, the freight inside the container likely won’t be handled at all from the time it’s loaded onto its ocean vessel to the point that it arrives at its destination.
+The less freight is handled, the less likely damage is to occur.

-One disadvantage of drayage is that because the full container is hauled – not the individual products – the internal contents of said containers can’t be broken down and redistributed in the way that transloading or cartage services can do.
-So if you need your freight moving in different directions, drayage wouldn’t suit your needs.
+One disadvantage of drayage is that because the full container is hauled - not the individual products - the internal contents of said containers aren’t broken down and redistributed in the way that transloading or cartage services can do.
+So, if you need your freight moving in different directions, drayage won’t ultimately suit your needs.

-Partner with R+L Global Logistics for Drayage and Cartage Services
+Partner With USA Truckload Shipping for Drayage and Cartage Services

-Whichever you decide in the drayage vs. cartage decision, you need someone who can perform these services to the best of their ability.
-That’s why partnering with USA Truckload Shipping to carry out drayage or cartage as a trusted 3PL provider is a prudent decision that can give a boost to your freight transportation and shipping.
+Whichever you’re looking for cartage or drayage, you need someone who can perform these services reliably.
+That’s why partnering with USA Truckload Shipping as a trusted 3PL provider is a prudent decision that can give a boost to your freight transportation and shipping.

-USA Truckload Shipping, powered by R+L Global Logistics, has the access to chassis capacity needed for both drayage and sometimes cartage, so you’re hopefully never sitting around waiting for your freight to be moved out of the port and racking up sky-high demurrage charges
+At USA Truckload Shipping, we have access to the chassis capacity needed for both drayage and cartage, so you don’t have to sit around waiting for your freight while it racks up sky-high demurrage charges

-Besides drayage and cartage, R+L Global Logistics can carry out any kind of freight shipping you require.
+Besides drayage and cartage, we can carry out any kind of freight shipping you require.
 This includes, but is not limited to:

-So whether you need a truck, a warehouse, or any other supply chain services while you’re making the choice between drayage vs. cartage, make sure to call the industry experts at R+L Global Logistics at (866) 353-7178 for a no-hassle freight quote.
+So whether you need a truck, a warehouse, or any other supply chain services while you’re making the choice between drayage vs cartage, make sure to call the industry experts at USA Truckload Shipping at (866) 353-7178 or fill out a request for proposal online for a no-hassle freight quote.

 Leave a Reply